cloudmelon/quickstart-sql-driver-apps/README.md

 # cloudmelon Sample Application Repository

-This repository stores docker-based applications mentionned in the book:
+This repository stores applications by cloudmelon

-Implementing Microsoft Azure Infrastructure Solutions : Exam Guide 70-533 Author : Melony QIN

 More details on :